Clinton says Africa must live up to democratic promise

 Guinea-Bissau, which underwent a coup in April, is now suffering near economic collapse and drug traffickers are filling the void, she said.

 “Guinea-Bissau ... could become a totally dependent state on drug traffickers from Latin America.
-What a terrible development,” Clinton said, saying the United States hoped to work with the country’s West African neighbors to set it back on the correct course.
+What a terrible development,” Clinton said, saying the United States hoped to work with the country’s West African neighbours to set it back on the correct course.
+(Editing by David Lewis and Jon Hemming)